hpreston/myhero_demo/spark_setup.md

 ## Setup

 * Run `source myhero_setup` to enter and record the address, application domain, username, and password for your Mantl instance as non-persistent Environment Variables.
 This means you will need to run this command everytime you open an new terminal session.
+  * If you've already run this to install the MyHero Demo web, app, and data services, you do NOT need to run again.
-* Run `source spark_setup` to enter your Spark Email ACcount and Token that will be saved as non-persistent Environment Variables.
+* Run `source spark_setup` to enter your Spark Email Account and Token that will be saved as non-persistent Environment Variables.
 This means you will need to run this command everytime you open a new terminal instance.

 ## Install